-Example 57 is a device, comprising: a communication interface for sending data; one or more memory elements having, stored therein, computer program code; and one or more processing units operatively coupled to the one or more memory elements and configured to execute instructions in the computer program code that cause the one or more processing units to: request a first dynamically-changing, temporally unique identifier from a first privacy server; associate the first dynamically-changing, temporally unique identifier with a first data subject; associate one or more data attributes with the first dynamically-changing temporally unique identifier; generate first time period data, wherein the first time period data comprises information defining a first time period during which the first dynamically-changing, temporally unique identifier may be used to identify the first data subject and retrieve the associated one or more data attributes; store, in at least one of the one or more memory elements, the first dynamically-changing, temporally unique identifier, the one or more data attributes, and the first time period data; and send, in response to a determination that a first condition has been met, the first dynamically-changing, temporally unique identifier, the first time period data, and the one or more data attributes to the first privacy server.
+Example 57 is a device, comprising: a user interface; a 55 communication interface for sending data over a network; a memory having, stored therein, computer program code; and one or more processing units operatively coupled to the memory and configured to execute instructions in the computer program code that cause the one or more processing units to: request, over a network, a first temporally unique identifier from a first privacy server; associate the first temporally unique identifier with a first data subject that is a user of the device; associate one or more data attributes with the first temporally unique identifier, generate first time period data, wherein the first time period data comprises information defining a first time period during which the first temporally unique identifier may be used to identify the first data subject and retrieve the associated one or more data attributes; store, in the memory, the first temporally unique identifier, the one or more data attributes, and the first time period data; and send, in response to a determination that a first condition has been met, the first temporally unique identifier, the first time 5 period data, and the one or more data attributes over the network to the first privacy server.

-Example 58 includes the subject matter of example 57, wherein the determination that the first condition has been 20 met comprises a determination of at least one of the following: that a predetermined amount of time has passed; that a flexible amount of time has passed; that a purpose for the first dynamically-changing, temporally unique identifier has expired; or that a location of the first data subject has changed.
-25
+Example 58 includes the subject matter of example 57, wherein the determination that the first condition has been met comprises a determination of at least one of the follow- 10 ing: that a predetermined amount of time has passed; that a flexible amount of time has passed; that a purpose for the first temporally unique identifier has expired; or that a location of the first data subject has changed.

-Example 59 includes the subject matter of example 57, wherein the instructions in the computer program code further cause the one or more processing units to: modify one or more of the data attributes associated with the first dynamically-changing, temporally unique identifier.
+Example 59 includes the subject matter of example 57, 15 wherein the instructions in the computer program code further cause the one or more processing units to: modify one or more of the data attributes associated with the first temporally unique identifier.

-Example 60 includes the subject matter of example 57, wherein the instructions in the computer program code further cause the one or more processing units to: track the use of the first dynamically-changing, temporally unique identifier.
+Example 60 includes the subject matter of example 57, 20 wherein the instructions in the computer program code further cause the one or more processing units to: track the use of the first temporally unique identifier.

-Example 61 includes the subject matter of example 57, 35 wherein the instructions in the computer program code further cause the one or more processing units to: revoke the ability of the first dynamically-changing, temporally unique identifier to retrieve the associated one or more data attributes.
+Example 61 includes the subject matter of example 57, wherein the instructions in the computer program code fur- 25 ther cause the one or more processing units to: revoke the ability of the first temporally unique identifier to identify the first data subject and retrieve the associated one or more data attributes.

-Example 62 includes the subject matter of example 57, wherein the device resides on or is the same computing device as the privacy server.
+Example 62 includes the subject matter of example 57, 30 wherein the device resides on the same computing device as the privacy server.

-Example 63 includes the subject matter of example 57, wherein the instructions in the computer program code further cause the one or more processing units to: send, in response to a change in the first dynamically-changing, temporally unique identifier, the first time period data, or the one or more data attributes, at least one of: the first dynamically-changing, temporally unique identifier, the first time period 50 data, and the one or more data attributes to one or more client devices that have registered with the first privacy server to be synchronized with the device.
+Example 63 includes the subject matter of example 57, wherein the instructions in the computer program code further cause the one or more processing units to: send, in 35 response to a change in the first temporally unique identifier, the first time period data, or the one or more data attributes, at least one of: the first temporally unique identifier, the first time period data, and the one or more data attributes over the network to one or more client devices that have registered 40 with the first privacy server to be synchronized with the device.

-Example 64 includes the subject matter of example 57, wherein the first dynamically-changing, temporally unique 55 identifier, the first time period data, and the one or more data attributes are sent to the first privacy server in the form of an HTTP cookie.
+Example 64 includes the subject matter of example 57, wherein the first temporally unique identifier, the first time period data, and the one or more data attributes are sent over 45 the network to the first privacy server in the form of an HTTP cookie.